junjiemars/nore/story.md

 So the story begins...
-* Keep things simple: classic workflow (configure, make and make install), debuggable, automatically setup.
+* Keep things simple: classic workflow (configure, make and make install).
-* Write, Run and Build code on anywhere: Linux, Darwin, Windows or Docker.
+* Write, Run and Build code on anywhere: Linux, MacOS, Windows or Docker.
 * Easy to try some new ideas but have no more unnecessary.